December 9, 2016

 To learn more, read the expanded position description [PDF] »

-Please note: the county leader volunteer program is a pilot program that is currently available only in the states of Iowa, New Jersey and Wisconsin.
+Please note: the county leader volunteer program is a pilot program that is currently available only in the states of Iowa, New Hampshire, New Jersey and Wisconsin.
 This is an exciting new opportunity that we hope to offer in other states.